blurk/randoms/README.md

 # My Pet projects

-## This contains very small projects, maybe just some effects or some pages.
+## This contains very small projects, maybe just some effects or some pages or some random stuff.